BYLAWS FOR SPOKANE FAITH AND VALUES, 501c3

 d)Candidates for Trustees positions shall have demonstrated commitment to Spokane Faith and Values through financial contributions, value-added services, and/or volunteer involvement.

-f)Trustees may serve two (2) consecutive two (2) year terms.
+f)Trustees may serve two (2) consecutive three (3) year terms.

 g)If a Trustee expresses interest in another term, they shall be subject to a three month review period before assuming another term.
 This review shall be conducted by all other Trustees and evaluate their continued contribution to the board.